Absolute idealism: Schelling and Hegel's concepts of the absolute

-According to the scholar Andrew Bowie, Hegel's system depends upon showing how each view and positing of how the world is has an internal contradiction: "This necessarily leads thought to more comprehensive ways of grasping the world, until the point where there can be no more comprehensive way because there is no longer any contradiction to give rise to it."
+According to the scholar Andrew Bowie, Hegel's system depends upon showing how each view and positing of the world has an internal contradiction: "This necessarily leads thought to more comprehensive ways of grasping the world, until the point where there can be no more comprehensive way because there is no longer any contradiction to give rise to it."

 For Hegel, the interaction of opposites generates, in a dialectical fashion, all concepts necessary to comprehend what is.

 For Kant, reason was only for us, and the categories only emerged within the subject.
 However, for Hegel, reason is fully immanent.
 Spirit emerges from nature in history and, in art, religion, and philosophy, knows itself in its truth.

 Hegel shows that the world is not other than self.
 With the realization that mind and world are, by logical necessity, meaningfully coherent, our access to the world is made secure, a security that was lost in Kant's proclamation that the thing-in-itself was ultimately inaccessible.

 Hegel's position is a critical transformation of the concept of the absolute advanced by Friedrich Wilhelm Joseph von Schelling (1775–1854), who argued for a philosophy of Identity; as articulated by Bowie:

 ‘Absolute identity’ is, then, the link of the two aspects of being, which, on the one hand, is the universe, and, on the other, is the changing multiplicity which the knowable universe also is.
 Schelling insists now that “The I think, I am, is, since Descartes, the basic mistake of all knowledge; thinking is not my thinking, and being is not my being, for everything is only of God or the totality” (SW I/7, p.
 148), so the I is ‘affirmed’ as a predicate of the being by which it is preceded.

 For Schelling, the absolute is a causeless 'ground' upon which relativity (difference and similarity) can be discerned by human judgement (and thus permit 'freedom' itself) and this ground must be simultaneously not of the 'particular' world of finites, but also not wholly different from them (or else there would be no commensurability with empirical reality, objects, sense data, etc. to be compared as 'relative' or otherwise).